s4ke/Master-Thesis/src/md/003-motivation.md

 This is why in this thesis
 we will explain how a parallel Haskell based on parallel Arrows (PArrows) can be achieved.
-We do however not want to re-invent parallelism, though, as we only provide an Arrow based type class hosting an Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]` that turns a list of Arrows into a singular parallel Arrow.
+We do not want to re-invent parallelism, though, as we only provide an Arrow based type class hosting an Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]` that turns a list of Arrows into a singular parallel Arrow.
 We use this class as an interface to wrap around existing